-Many of the basic requirements for security are well-known, and apply equally to a data warehouse as they would to any other system: The applications must prevent unauthorized users from accessing or modifying data; the applications and underlying data must not be susceptible to data theft by hackers; the data must be available to the right users at the right time; and the system must keep a record of activities performed by its users.
+Many of the basic requirements for security are well-known and apply equally to a data warehouse as they would to any other system.
+The applications must prevent unauthorized users from accessing or modifying data; the applications and underlying data must not be susceptible to data theft by hackers; the data must be available to the right users at the right time; and the system must keep a record of activities performed by its users.

 Some typical customer scenarios for data warehouse security include the following:

 An enterprise is managing a data warehouse that will be widely used by many divisions and subsidiaries.
-This enterprise needs a security infrastructure that ensures the employees of each division be able to view only the data that is relevant to their own division, while also allowing employees in its corporate offices to view data for all divisions and subsidiaries.
+This enterprise needs a security infrastructure that ensures the employees of each division are able to view only the data that is relevant to their own division, while also allowing employees in its corporate offices to view data for all divisions and subsidiaries.